 The University reserves the right to require the withdrawal of a student whose continuation in school, in the University's judgment, is detrimental to the health or safety of the student or others.
-Students who withdraw, voluntarily or involuntarily, for these reasons, or for medical or mental/emotional health reasons, may be considered for readmission following a determination by the University, often through the Student Health Center, that the condition requiring withdrawal has been corrected.
-That determination is made by a panel, comprising the Dean of Students or the dean's designee, the Director of the Student Health Center or the University psychiatrist, and an academic dean of the school in which the student is enrolled.
+Students who withdraw, voluntarily or involuntarily, for these reasons, or for medical or mental/emotional health reasons, may be considered for readmission following a determination by the University that the condition requiring withdrawal has been corrected sufficiently to allow the student to resume successfully his or her academic career at Vanderbilt.